anthonyrabiaza/BoomiCacheConnector/README.md

 ## Use of ehcache configuration file

-You place the following in /opt/Dell_Boomi/Atom/conf/ehcache.xml and set the value of **Maximum Heap or Configuration file (EHCache)** to the full path to the file in the connector
+You have to place the following content in a file (for instance /opt/Dell_Boomi/Atom/conf/ehcache.xml), go the connector configuration and set the value of **Maximum Heap or Configuration file (EHCache)** property to the full path of the previous file.

 ```
 <?xml version="1.0" encoding="UTF-8"?>